simonw/s3-credentials/docs/help.md

 Options:
-  --read-only            Only allow reading from the bucket --write-only           Only allow writing to the bucket --prefix TEXT          Restrict to keys starting with this prefix --statement STATEMENT  JSON statement to add to the policy --public-bucket        Bucket policy for allowing public access --help                 Show this message and exit.
+  --read-only            Only allow reading from the bucket --write-only           Only allow writing to the bucket --prefix TEXT          Restrict to keys starting with this prefix e.g. foo/ --statement STATEMENT  JSON statement to add to the policy --public-bucket        Bucket policy for allowing public access --help                 Show this message and exit.